vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/deployment/install-with-rmp.md

-# Nebula Graph Installation with rpm Package
+# Nebula Graph Installation with rpm/deb Package

 ## Overview

-This guide will walk you through the process of installing **Nebula Graph** with rpm packages.
+This guide will walk you through the process of installing **Nebula Graph** with rpm/deb packages.

 ## Prerequisites